-The Yok Don National Park is one of the largest nature reserves in Vietnam with an area of 58,200ha which is home to more than 60 mammal breeds (elephants, tigers, leopards, bears), nearly 200 species of birds (peacocks, hornbills) and 46 kinds of reptiles.
-Hiking, a few hours or two days with a homestay, will allow you to observe and appreciate this incredible biodiversity.
+Yok Don National Park is one of the largest nature reserves in Vietnam with an area of 58,200ha which is home to more than 60 mammal breeds (elephants, tigers, leopards, bears), nearly 200 species of birds (peacocks, hornbills) and 46 kinds of reptiles.
+Hiking, a few hours or two days with a homestay, will allow you to observe and appreciate this incredible place rich in biodiversity.

 The four waterfalls

 The Buon Me Thuot area is home to four magnificent waterfalls: Dray Nur, Gia Long, Trinh Nu and Dray Sap.
 The latter, with a length of 250 metres and a height of 30 metres, is undoubtedly the most impressive in the region.
 Beneath its curtain of water that falls heavily into deafening rumblings, is a very large cave that houses stalactites and stalagmites forming a grand geological universe.